Does Cold Weather Make You Pee More?

 1. Tense Muscles

-In the winter, your body’s muscles tense up to stay warm, which extends to your pelvic floor muscles.
-When those muscles tighten, they add extra pressure to the bladder, making you feel like you need to go to the bathroom more often.
+In the winter, your body’s muscles tense up to stay warm, which extends to your pelvic floor.
+Your pelvic floor muscles are located between your tailbone and pubic bone.
+When your pelvic floor muscles tighten, it adds extra pressure to the bladder, making you feel like you need to go to the bathroom more often.

 2. Less Sweat

-You sweat less in winter than in warmer months because you’re most likely exposed to less heat.
+You sweat less in winter than in warmer months.
 You also move less in the winter.
-Since you’re not sweating out excess fluids as you do in warmer months, more fluid stays in your body.
-When this happens, your body requires more filtration, causing your bladder to fill more quickly and you to pee more frequently.
+Since you’re not sweating out excess fluids like you do in warmer months, more fluid stays in your body.
+When this happens, your body requires more filtration, causing your bladder to fill quicker, making you pee more frequently.

 3. Cold-Induced Diuresis